egison/egison/design/type-pm-compatibility.md

 Here, “synchronized” refers to this capability/target and matcher-slot fragment.
-The Haskell ordinary-type solver also contains production rules for CAS representations, tensors, type classes, `Any`, and other Egison features.
+The Haskell ordinary-type solver also contains production rules for CAS representations, tensors, type classes, ordinary gradual `TAny`, and other Egison features.
 A successful call to that whole production solver is therefore not, by itself, evidence of a TypePM derivation.
 The mechanized executable checker remains the Lean implementation; the Haskell integration records known